godofknife/Clair-Obscure-Expedition-33-010-Templates/README.md

-This is a 010 editor template to edit Clair Obscure Expedition 33 Game files Unreal Engine 5 version 5.4
+This is a 010 editor template to edit Clair Obscure Expedition 33 Game files Unreal Engine 5 version 5.4.
+This only works for Zen version UASSET, not legacy.

 Files:

+BP_BattleDamages.bt is to edit the base damage cap.
+9999 is the standard<br/>
 DT_Balancing_mainCharacterSkills.bt is to edit Character Skill Damage Multiplier Value<br/>
 DT_Balancing_BattleDifficultySettings.bt is to edit Parry/Dodge timing duration<br/>
 DT_Balancing_Luminas.bt is to edit Lumina Effect<br/>